json-schema-org/community/programs/ambassadors/ambassadors-program.md

 Some clarifications on the type of contributions:

-- Articles, videos, and podcasts can be published on [JSON Schema.com/blog](https://www.JSON Schema.com/blog) or other domains.
+- Articles, videos, and podcasts can be published on [JSON-Schema.org/blog](https://json-schema.org/blog) or other domains.
 - Talks and presentations can be displayed at different events or workshops.
 Within it, JSON Schema should appear at the core of the presentation.
 The presentation would never be used as a disguised marketing tool for other products/projects.
 - Special contributions should be driven to support the community or enhance its visibility (i.e., getting new sponsors or driving initiatives)
 - If we did not identify the contributions, just let us know.